-There are so many things to do in Helen, Ga, and it ranks among our favorite Georgia town because of the number of outdoor adventures.
+There are so many things to do in Helen, Ga, and it ranks among our favorite Georgia Mountain Towns because of the number of outdoor adventures.
 It is no surprise that Alpine Helen/White County has been designated by the State House and Senate as Georgia’s Outdoor Adventure Destination.
 With so much to do, we can’t list everything to do in Helen, but we’ve highlighted our very favorites.
 What about you?
 What do you love?

 Hiking and Waterfalls